Government Medical College, Thiruvananthapuram: Student life and activities

 The number of male and female students in the college is almost equal.
 In addition to Kerala, students from Lakshadweep, Northeast India and other parts of the country are admitted by recommendation and under the All India quota.
 The college hosts exchange students from the Karolinska Institute and other public-health and medical schools.
 Visitors have included Alexander Fleming, E. Lundsgaard, Karl Evang, Julian Huxley, Wharton Young, Jean Aicardi, David Morley and A. Lakshmana Swamy Mudaliar.

 College union

 The college union was dedicated in 1952 by Alexander Fleming.
 Since it is in the state capital, it has been politicized and depoliticized.
-In accordance with Lyngdoh Committee recommendations, each incoming class selects a representative to the student council (which selects the union).
+In accordance with Lyngdoh Committee recommendations, each incoming class selects a representative to the student council, which in turn selects the union office-bearers.

 Events

 Athletic Association Day and the college-union inauguration are major campus events.
 The college has hosted the Kerala University Youth Festival and the Intermedicos Festival several times.
 Medex public exhibitions were organised in 1974 (as a part of the college's silver-jubilee celebration), 2000, 2001, 2012 and 2017.
 Annual cultural events (organised by the classes) and sports and games competitions are held on campus.
 Academic programs include the Erudite Conclave and the Student Medical Research Conference.
 Intermedicos Genesis 14 was held at the school on 2–8 December 2014.
 During the annual Interbatch Euphoria, students from different batches compete in the fields of arts, cultural activities, quizzes and sports.